ca2los/js-notes-1/notes.md

 The **computer language** is the rules for valid format and combinations, also known as *syntax*.

 ### >Statements
-In the **computer language** *(also known as syntax)* the statements are groups of words, numbers, and operator that performs specific tasks.
+In the **computer language** *(also known as syntax)* the statements are groups of words, numbers, and operators to perform specific tasks.
 ````javascript
     a = b * 2;
     // The letters "a" and "b" are variables.
 Variables are empty boxes or symbolic placeholders for values of any type.